Jiaying-Wu/MasterMind-EscapeTheRoom/README.md

-# masterMind
+# Master Mind - Escape the Room
-Mastermind is a puzzle game, code written as C++
+Master mind is a puzzle game, code written in C++